Can You Switch Personal Injury Attorneys in Ohio? (And How To Do It) | Kisling, Nestico & Redick

 Like your doctor or dentist, you deserve the best care from an attorney.
 You shouldn’t settle for less when receiving any kind of professional help.

-1. Communicate – Discuss your concerns directly with the current lawyer.
-A transparent conversation could be all they need to adjust their behavior or legal approach.
+• Be Upfront About Your Concerns – Discuss your issues directly with your current representation.
+A transparent conversation could be all they need to adjust their behavior or strategy.

-2. Research – Before firing the attorney you have, find the one you want.
-This will help ensure a smooth transition and prevent you from going without representation.
-Research personal injury lawyers near you and ask around for recommendations.
+• Do Your Research– Before firing the attorney you have, find the representation you want.
+This will help ensure a smooth transition and prevent you from going without legal advice.
+Research lawyers near you and ask around for recommendations.
 Seek out a law firm with high ratings, positive reviews, and a history of success handling similar cases.

 As you seek out new legal help, consider the traits you want in your new attorney.
 Hopefully, knowing what didn’t work in the past will solidify your needs and expectations moving forward.

-Here are a few good things to look for in your next personal injury lawyer:
+Here are a few good things to look for in your next lawyer:

 • They have experience and success with similar cases